WebAssembly/spec/spectec/test-prose/TEST.md

   - the memory type memtype is valid.

 Externtype_ok/tag
-- the external type (TAG tagtype) is valid if:
+- the external type (TAG typeuse) is valid if:
-  - the tag type tagtype is valid.
+  - the type use typeuse is valid.
+  - The :ref:`expansion <aux-expand-typeuse>` of the context C is the composite type (FUNC functype).

 Instrtype_sub
 - the instruction type t_11* ->_ x_1* t_12* matches the instruction type t_21* ->_ x_2* t_22* if: